How this book came to be

 Over time, it was clear that the more I learned about strategy, the less I knew.

-I later moved on and went to work at the company’s headquarters, but I kept updating the master framework as I could.
+I later moved on and went to work at the company’s headquarters, where I had the opportunity to implement and improve this framework as I worked on the development of new high-tech products and opened new markets around the globe.

 In trying to expand my knowledge of the subject, I went on to take MIT’s Strategy and Innovation executive certification program at their Sloan School of Management, and focused my classes on the accounting side of strategy, the development of new products and multisided platforms.

 The classes were superb, but they weren’t enough to close the gaps.
 So over the following years, I took additional specializations on Business Strategy with the Darden School of Business at the University of Virginia and Artificial Intelligence: Implications for Business Strategy with the MIT Sloan School of Management.

 As I went through each of the classes, I would keep updating the master, making connections between the ideas that played well together and rejecting those that were too radical, weren’t backed by sufficient implementation data, or that cannibalized or negated the rest of the ideas.